 A grey tie with a charcoal suit is a slightly less formal look than some other colors, such as a black tie.
 It is a way to lessen the formality of a charcoal suit while still looking very pulled together.

-To tone down the monochromatic effect, try wearing this with brown shoes and a brown belt.
+Try wearing this with brown shoes and a brown belt to tone down the monochromatic effect.
 If you want to keep the formality, wear black shoes and a black belt.

 Charcoal Grey Suit and Pink Shirt Color Combinations

 A pink dress shirt with any suit may seem modern, but you might be surprised how long it has been around.